ruzer/tracktor/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read the [contributing guidelines](./docs/CONTRIBUTING.md) before submitting a pull request. 🙏
+Please read the [contributing guidelines](./docs/CONTRIBUTING.md) before submitting a pull request.

+Please consider supporting this project by giving it a star! ⭐ or [sponsoring](https://github.com/sponsors/javedh-dev).

 ## 📄 License